kysonzhu/kz-watermelon/README.md

 * Setting Your H5 package

-if your package is yourpackage.zip,and your host address is www.yourhost.com,then your verjson is liked
+if your package is yourpackage.zip,and your host address is www.yourhost.com, then your verjson is liked

 ```objc
 {"errorMsg": "", "code": 0, "data": [{"zipDownloadUrl": "http://www.yourhost.com/yourpackage.zip", "version": "1.0.1"}]}